ekorsak-deutsch/CIDM6330/Assignment 1/README.md

 ### User Stories
 - **As a school IT administrator**, I want to monitor user logins so that I can detect unauthorized access.
 - **As a security analyst**, I want to track MFA setting changes to prevent account takeovers.
-- **As an auditor**, I want to review email rule modifications to identify potential security breaches.
+- **As an auditor**, I want to review email rule modifications to identify potential data privacy breaches.

 ### Use Cases
 - **UC01:** Monitoring Google Workspace logins.